Ofsted Childcare Register

 - Parents can redeem employer-supported vouchers against childcare costs or

-- Parents can benefit from government support towards their childcare through the new Tax Free Childcare Scheme
+- Parents can benefit from government support towards their childcare through the new Tax-Free Childcare Scheme

-- It enhances the nanny's professional status
+- It increases the nanny's professional status

-Any nanny can register who:
+Any nanny can register on the Ofsted Childcare Register who:

 - Has a recognised childcare qualification - this includes training such as the Caring for Children in their Own Home (CCOH) course and a current First Aid certificate

-- Is caring for one or more children aged from birth to 17, wholly or mainly in the home of one of the children, for a continuous period of at least two hours in any one day or for a period of less than two hours where the childcare provided is part of arrangements that start or end before or after normal school hours
+- Is caring for one or more children aged from birth to 17, wholly or mainly in the home of one of the children, for a continuous period of at least two hours on any one day or for a period of less than two hours where the childcare provided is part of arrangements that start or end before or after normal school hours

-Who applies for registration?
+Who applies for Ofsted Childcare Registration?

 The nanny must apply as a "Home Childcarer" (it is important that they apply as this and NOT as a Childcare Provider on Domestic Premises which is different).
-The process can take up to 12 weeks for approval, so it is advisable nannies apply straight after interview to avoid lengthy breaks in redeeming vouchers.
+The process can take up to 12 weeks for approval, so it is advisable nannies apply straight after the interview to avoid lengthy breaks in redeeming vouchers.

-During the registration period it may be feasible to claim backdated childcare vouchers - however the parent would need to contact the voucher scheme company or their own HR department to seek additional information to see if they can back-date any vouchers.
+During the registration period, it may be feasible to claim backdated childcare vouchers - however, the parent would need to contact the voucher scheme company or their own HR department to seek additional information to see if they can back-date any vouchers.